PennyLaneAI/pennylane-qiskit/README.rst

 `PennyLane <https://pennylane.readthedocs.io>`_ is a cross-platform Python library for quantum machine learning, automatic differentiation, and optimization of hybrid quantum-classical computations.

-`qiskit <https://qiskit.org/documentation/>`_ is an open-source compilation framework capable of targeting various types of hardware and a high-performance quantum computer simulator with emulation capabilities, and various compiler plug-ins.
+`Qiskit <https://qiskit.org/documentation/>`_ is an open-source compilation framework capable of targeting various types of hardware and a high-performance quantum computer simulator with emulation capabilities, and various compiler plug-ins.

-This PennyLane plugin allows to use both the software and hardware backends of qiskit as devices for PennyLane.
+This PennyLane plugin allows to use both the software and hardware backends of Qiskit as devices for PennyLane.

 Features
 ========

 * Provides three devices to be used with PennyLane: ``qiskit.basicaer``, ``qiskit.aer`` and ``qiskit.ibmq``.
   These devices provide access to the various backends.

 * Supports a wide range of PennyLane operations and expectation values across the providers.

-* Combine qiskit high performance simulator and hardware backend support with PennyLane's automatic differentiation and optimization.
+* Combine Qiskit's high performance simulator and hardware backend support with PennyLane's automatic differentiation and optimization.

 .. header-end-inclusion-marker-do-not-remove
 .. installation-start-inclusion-marker-do-not-remove